FraunhoferIOSB/frost-sensorthings-datasource/README.md

 1. Add a table panel.
 2. Select "OGC SensorThings Datasource".
 3. Select "Sensors" or "Things" or "Locations" or "Historical Locations" from the intial dropdown list.
-4. See the demo below for better understand.
+4. See the demo below for better understanding.

 ![](https://code.linksmart.eu/projects/OGC-ST/repos/grafana-sensorthings-datasource/raw/img/table_demo.gif)